 You can purchase a plan in these ways:

 |You want to purchase only what is required by law.||

 Under the ACA, any medical coverage you purchase as an individual includes dental care for children to age 19.
 You are not required to purchase additional or separate dental coverage for children or adults.

 Still have questions about finding or purchasing an ACA-compliant dental plan?
-Call our Marketplace and Exchange Plans Customer Service.
+Call our Health Care Exchange (Marketplace) Plans Customer Service.

 Monday through Friday between 8:00 a.m. and 9:00 p.m., Eastern Time